diffpy/pyobjcryst/news/remove-template.rst

 **Added:**

-* No news added: Remove the documentation template and add QPA notebook in docuementation.
+* No news added: Remove the documentation template and add QPA notebook in documentation.

 **Changed:**